BIGJRA/BIGJRA.github.io/rejuv.md

 This one is tough at first as she uses the Underwater Field well.
-In general, your non-water types not named Armaldo, Beartic, or Dhelmise will all have their speed quartered on this field, which is obviously not good since so many of their Pokémon can hit hard with field boosted water moves.
+In general, your non-water types not named Armaldo, Beartic, or Dhelmise will all have their speed quartered on this field, which is obviously not good since so many of their Pokemon can hit hard with field boosted water moves.
 Whiscash is dangerous here, as it has no weaknesses (except Water itself, on the Underwater Field) and surely can set up on you if you can’t take it out in time.
 Luckily, if either Samurott or Whiscash